marlena-ames/Exercise-3c-Sound-And-Music/README.md

 ## Future Development

-Adding a face, Comet trail, Music and Sound, Shaders, etc.
+Adding a face, Shaders, Powerups, etc.

 ## Created by